Last Modified: 8 June 2026

 Agreement: means these T&Cs together with the terms of any applicable Order Form entered into by the Client with the Supplier.

-Business Day: : a day other than a Saturday, Sunday or public holiday in: (i) England when banks in London are open for business, for Clients located in Europe, (ii) the United States when banks in Floridia are open for business, for Clients located in North America, and (iii) Australia when banks in Melbourne are open for business, for Clients located in Australia and New Zealand.
+Business Day: a day other than a Saturday, Sunday or public holiday in: (i) England when banks in London are open for business, for Clients located in Europe, (ii) the United States when banks in Florida are open for business, for Clients located in North America, and (iii) Australia when banks in Melbourne are open for business, for Clients located in Australia and New Zealand.

 Change of Control: shall be as defined in section 1124 of the Corporation Tax Act 2010, and the expression change of control shall be construed accordingly.